 physically and mentally.
 Two months before the graduation date, the military

 situation out in the battlefields became hot, making every cadet worried.

 Where would I go, when I graduate?
 Then what must happen ended up happeneing.
 At

 graduation, he was rank first of his class.
 It was so fitting! first out of

 I can never forget that day when the whole cadets' Brigade was dressed in white uniform, discarding the "alpha" epaulet to be replaced by the brand-new First Lieutenant's epaulet and kneeling in front of the National Altar to be sworn in.

 In Hieu's case, as the valedictorian, he represented his class in shooting four arrows to four different directions, symbolizing the liberated spirit of the youth that would engage us in all four avenues of life, then drew his sword high up to swear in.
-Up on the National Altar were inscribed these words: "Nation - Honor - Responsibility", that's the motto every officer of the Military Academy must follow faithfully.
+High up on the National Altar were inscribed these words: "Nation - Honor - Responsibility", that's the motto every officer of the Military Academy must follow faithfully

 Dinh Van Chung

 A few days ago I sent you a short article on General Hieu.
 In that article I might have erred regarding Hieu being the valedictorian of Dalat 3rd Class.
 Please check and if their was an error I apologize, it had been already 50 years.
 The person that I